BJameson42/django-start/README.md

     1. Replace value for 'DB_NAME' with your database name.
     1. Replace value for 'DB_USER' with your database username.
     1. Replace value for 'DB_PASSWORD' with your database user's password.
+1. Check the file "/app/entrypoint.sh" in VS Code.
+If the file is using CRLF line endings, change it to LF.
+You can do this by clicking on CRLF in the lower right corner in VS Code.
+If this is not done, the web container will not build.

 ## Usage
 1. Start Docker